Thursday, December 20

 Tickets are required for all children present.
 Due to the length and nature of the Commencement Ceremony, guests are discouraged from bringing young children into The O’Shaughnessy.

 The University provides overflow seating in the Pulse and Dining Room (first floor of Coeur de Catherine), where the ceremony will be telecast live.
 These locations are appreciated by older and younger guests who are not able to sit for long periods of time and prefer to move around during the ceremony.

 No tickets are required for the overflow seating.

-Be sure to submit your Ticket Request Form no later than 4:30 p.m. on Friday, November 17 to ensure that these seating needs can be met.
+Be sure to submit your ticket request form no later than 4:30 p.m. on Friday, November 16 to ensure that these seating needs can be met.

-After you have received your ticket packet, please call The O’Shaughnessy (651.690.6701) if you have specific questions regarding handicap access in the building.
+After you have received your ticket packet, call The O’Shaughnessy (651.690.6700) if you have any specific questions regarding handicap access to the building.

 On the day of Commencement, all tickets will be available on the St. Paul campus from the Coeur de Catherine Information Center.

 One hour before the ceremony, tickets will be moved to the O’Shaughnessy ticket window.